Natalie Evans: Adultery

 Natalie and Barry's marriage sours towards the end of 2002, when she is momentarily tempted by the charms of his scheming half-brother Nathan (Doug Allen).
 In the New Year's Eve episode, she is shown to rekindle a secret "steamy affair" with old flame, Ricky, which continued into 2003.
 Speed commented "Natalie's always had strong feelings for Ricky.
 And now she's grown tired of being a mother to baby Jack and Barry!…family is everything to her, so she would have to feel very strongly indeed about someone to put her marriage at risk.
 As for Ricky, I suppose Natalie's always held a torch for him.
 He was her first love who finished with her, so she's been left with a kind of 'what if?' feeling.
 When Natalie was younger she was easily seduced, and a little bit of that remains.
 She can be easily swayed if someone is nice."

 The storyline reached its climax in March 2003.
 On-screen the character's plans to abscond with Ricky and her son (on the night of her surprise birthday party) were thwarted by Barry's discovery of the affair – leading to a public confrontation between the three protagonists.
 Shaun Williamson who played Barry has commented "Barry is absolutely devastated as his whole life is ripped apart.
-He can’t believe Nat has betrayed him.
+He can't believe Nat has betrayed him.
 He loves his life with Natalie and Jack, and would do anything to make it work as a family again.
 Losing Natalie is going to be really difficult for Barry, but I think the hardest thing will be losing his son".
-The storyline signified the end of the characters' three-year marriage and in a final plot twist Natalie opts to finish with Ricky and leave Walford alone, having discovered that he has recently slept with his ex-wife Samantha.
+The storyline signified the end of the characters' three-year marriage and in a final plot twist Natalie opts to finish with Ricky and leave Walford alone, having discovered that he has recently slept with his ex-wife, Sam.